khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 ```

 Giving each table its own suffix is important because all three tables being merged have a column named the same thing (Price).
 Python needs a way to distinguish each table's "Price" column from the others.
 If Python isn't told what suffix to use, it will create its own.
 Of course with all due respect to our ally Python, we don't want that.

-We've also told Python what we want it to merge the tables on; in this case, the 'Date' column.
+If you've ever used a DBMS (Database Management System) like MySQL you know you normally must give the program a column to merge both tables "on".
+Otherwise, how will the program know?
+We've told Python what we want it to merge the tables on; in this case, the 'Date' column.

 Here's what Python returns:

 ![image](https://user-images.githubusercontent.com/44441178/197318137-8d4707c0-3e7f-44f9-ae61-39aac4b5d9dc.png)

-Now that our data is cleaned up, we can create some visualizations.
+Now that our data is more cleaned up, we can create some visualizations.

 ## Portfolio Returns

-Well if you're in finance you know the most important question a client will ask isn't to do with volatility, it's: how did our portfolio do?
+Well if you're in finance you know the most important question a client will ask isn't to do with volatility, it's: "how did our portfolio do?".
 Let's explore that.

 Looking at our returns from February through the end of March, it's easy to figure this out.
 Lets kill two birds with one stone and plot our portfolio's total returns, as well as how each individual stock did to better understand why our returns are how they are. **It's always better to create too many visualizations than not enough.**